 Dr Partha Sardar of New York Medical College presented to the American Heart Association 2013 scientific sessions a meta-analysis addressing bleeding risks with the novel oral anticoagulants and concluded that there is very little difference between the new drugs but that bleeding risks associated with the new agents vary substantially based on their indication for use.

-NIH through its National Heart, Lung, and Blood Institute funded a study which showed that combining genetic data with clinical information to determine the initial dosage of warfarin, was no more effective in achieving stable anticoagulation than using only clinical information.
+NIH through its National Heart, Lung, and Blood Institute funded a study which showed that combining genetic data with clinical information to determine the initial dosage of warfarin was no more effective in achieving stable anticoagulation than using only clinical information.

 NIH has made a $US 23.8 million grant for a study of the causes of severe bleeding.
 It will be led by the University of Vermont’s Professor Emeritus Kenneth Mann.
 Other participants are the University of Pittsburgh, the University of Colorado and Virginia Commonwealth University.